-One club which has risen to the challenge in Quinta da Cima and this is a great place for a round of golf in the Algarve.
+One club that has risen to the challenge in Quinta da Cima is a great place for a round of golf in the Algarve.

-Situated in the Ria Formosa Nature Reserve and immediately you can tell playing here is going to be good, just from this piece of information.
+Situated in the Ria Formosa Nature Reserve and immediately you can tell playing here will be good, just from this piece of information.

 There are good practice facilities available, with a big driving range and two large practice greens.
 There is also a bunker, chipping and pitching areas, so you can practice every aspect of your game before venturing onto the course.

-In addition, there is a par-3 Academy Course, which comprises 3 greens and 6 tees and is a great place to hone various aspects of your game.
+Also, a par-3 Academy Course comprises 3 greens and 6 tees and is a great place to hone various aspects of your game.

 Course architect, Rocky Roquemore, has designed many courses on the southern coast of Europe but Quinta da Cima is up there with his best.

-It is one of two 18-hole courses on the complex and the big draw for many people is the lack of buildings around the course.
-If there is one criticism which can be forwarded about golf courses in the Algarve, it’s the number of villas and apartments which surround some of the courses but his is not the case at Quinta da Cima.
+It is one of two 18-hole courses on the complex, and the big draw for many people is the lack of buildings around the course.
+If there is one criticism that can be forwarded about golf courses in the Algarve, it’s the number of villas and apartments surrounding some of the courses, but he is not the case at Quinta da Cima.

-Water first comes into play between holes 4 and 6 via a stream and it really becomes an issue on the first of those holes.
-The water crosses the front of the green and if you happen to come up short on approach, you will be in trouble.
+Water comes into play between holes 4 and 6 via a stream, and it really becomes an issue on the first of those holes.
+The water crosses the front of the green, and if you happen to come up short on approach, you will be in trouble.

-Having hosted several tournaments on the PGA Europro Tour and Algarve Pro Tour, this is a very good course and one which will test players of all abilities.
+Having hosted several tournaments on the PGA Europro Tour and Algarve Pro Tour, this is an excellent course that will test players of all abilities.